 The Causes of Metal Price Volatility

-Beginning around 2000, sharply rising metal prices and a growing influence of financial markets on metal prices led to widespread discussion and analysis of the causes of commodity price volatility.
+Beginning around 2000, sharply rising metal prices and the growing influence of financial markets on metal prices led to widespread discussion and analysis of the causes of commodity price volatility.

 Volatile Commodity Prices

 It has long been understood that commodity prices are inherently more volatile than many other consumer goods simply due to something economists refer to as price inelasticity.